¾ÅÉ«ÊÓÆµ

 • introduces students to the key concepts and ideas of migration.

-• trains students in the techniques of organising and presenting research, and to think across methodological and discipline boundaries.
+• weekly interdisciplinary module is to train students in the techniques of organising and presenting research, and to think across methodological and discipline boundaries.

-• facilitates the development of skills of historical analysis through concentrated study of a specific topic that aligns with the research expertise of faculty.
+• facilitate the development of skills of historical analysis through the concentrated study of a specific topic that aligns with the research expertise of faculty.

 Summer Semester